mouseless/mouseless.codes/contents/questions/project-management.md

 providing support for the production version.

-If you find a version sufficient at any given moment, we focus on maintaining it by addressing bugs and issues, as well as applying technical upgrades.
+If you find a version sufficient at any given moment, we focus on maintaining it by addressing bugs and issues, as well as applying technology upgrades.

 ::